 Exceptions to the rule

 The simplest way to deal with laws about recordings is to make them public and not keep them a secret.
 If you would like to record a teacher’s lecture, you can ask for consent.
-Most teachers allow recording and some record lectures themselves and make the audio or video available.
+Most teachers allow recording, and some record lectures themselves and make the audio or video available.
 If you are being more secret with your recordings, the law gets a little difficult, and whether the recording is lawful might rely on where you live.
-Some states are a two-party consent state and courts do not apply the recording law made in a party's place of business.
-Hence, even secret recordings of classroom lectures without consent of the teacher are found to not be illegal.
+Some states are a two-party consent state and courts do not apply the recording law made at a party's place of business.
+Hence, even secret recordings of classroom lectures without the consent of the teacher are found to not be illegal.

-Step 3: After adjusting all the parameters, you can tap the Capture option to begin capturing of the lectures.
+Step 3: After adjusting all the parameters, you can tap the Capture option to begin capturing the lectures.

-Step 4: When you are done capturing you can save them to your PC or export your videos to the Video Editor.
+Step 4: When you are done capturing, you can save them to your PC or export your videos to the Video Editor.

 In addition to this, once you have done capturing the lectures, you can add notes, effects, callouts, and zoom.
 This will make the recordings more detailed and elaborate.
 As soon as you have edited the recording by using these features, you can post them as video, Flash-based demos, or LMS compatible formats.

-You can control your recording process in real-time anytime with control panel and hotkeys such as Countdown, Pause, Redo, and Stop.
+You can control your recording process in real-time anytime with a control panel and hotkeys such as Countdown, Pause, Redo, and Stop.
 You can also show your essential actions such as record the activities on screen with audio and auto-text.
 With the help of engaging animation content on their recordings, you can add callouts or notes with text in their captured videos.
-You can also add class logo or trademark for branding purposes.
+You can also add a class logo or trademark for branding purposes.